 In order to receive financial aid, you must make Satisfactory Academic Progress (SAP) as defined by the U.S. Department of Education.
-This includes all students that have completed a FAFSA, and wish to receive aid, whether or not they have in the past.
-This applies to all credits attempted regardless of the amount of aid taken.
+This includes all students that have completed a Free Application for Federal Student Aid (FAFSA), and wish to receive aid, whether or not they have in the past.

-Undergraduate Students: must maintain a minimum cumulative grade point average (CGPA) of 2.0, and earn a term GPA of not less than 1.0
+- Undergraduate Students: must maintain a minimum cumulative GPA of 2.0, and earn a term GPA of not less than 1.0.

-Graduate Students: must maintain a minimum 3.0 grade point average both in their term and cumulative grade point average
+- Graduate Students: must maintain a minimum 3.0 grade point average both in their term and cumulative GPA.

-Law Students: must maintain a minimum cumulative grade point average of 2.00 upon the completion of their first spring semester and any semester thereafter including summer.
+- Law Students: must maintain a minimum cumulative GPA of 2.00 upon the completion of their first spring semester and any semester thereafter, including summer.